 Standard Tank Size

-Many inexperienced people assume that the best size is a Betta vase or similar container for one of Black Orchid Betta fish.
+Many inexperienced people assume that the best size is a Betta vase or similar container for one of Black Orchid Betta.
 But in wild, Bettas need at least around three feet to live.
-So, ideally, tank-kept black bettas should live in an aquarium of at least 5 gallons.
+So, ideally, tank-kept bettas should live in an aquarium of at least 5 gallons.
 The tank should be long, not tall.

 Recommended Water Quality